image

 • Complete Hepatitis B series or serologic confirmation of immunity to Hepatitis B submitted in 1 of the three options:

-• Hep B – Engerix-B, Recombivax HB or Twinrex - 3 shot series (Completed in 6 months)
+• Hep B – Engerix-B, Recombivax HB or Twinrex - 3 shot series (completed in 6 months).

 • Proof of Hep B Surface Antibody, IgG titer – only this type of titer will be acceptable.